NeonGeckoCom/neon_skills/README.md

 # Neon Modified Skills
 [Audio Record](https://github.com/NeonGeckoCom/skill-audio_record) - Record and playback short audio clips with Neon.

-[Date Time](https://github.com/neongeckocom/skill-date_time) - Get Neon to speak the time, date, or day of the week of any city around the globe.
+[Date and Time](https://github.com/neongeckocom/skill-date_time) - Get the time, date, day of the week

 [DuckDuckGo](https://github.com/NeonGeckoCom/skill-fallback_duckduckgo) - Use DuckDuckGo to answer questions

+[Fallback Unknown](https://github.com/NeonGeckoCom/skill-fallback_unknown) - Unknown request fallback handler.
+Executes if every other step failed to answer the question.

 [IP Address](https://github.com/NeonGeckoCom/skill-ip_address.git) - Retrieve the [IP address](https://en.wikipedia.org/wiki/IP_address), also known as the "network address" of the Device and respond verbally to the user, and if the Device supports it, display the IP address.